📚

 Social Structures

 Social structures remained the same within respective cultures.
-In the West, the middle class continued to consist of white-collar workers or those whose status was dependent on education, skills and earned wealth.
-This social class is often characterized by a relatively high standard of living, a stable income, and access to quality education and healthcare.
+In the West, the middle class continues to consist of white-collar workers, or those whose status was dependent on education, skills, and earned wealth.
+Countries like Russia, Brazil, China, and India have modernized rapidly but continue to not yet match the West.

 The Rig Veda caste system is structured like this: